gchaix/gchaix.github.io/index.md

 title: Greg Lund-Chaix
 ---

-I am a system administrator, developer, and project manager qualiﬁed by eighteen years experience in deploying and adapting open source technology to customer needs.
+I am a system administrator, developer, and project manager qualiﬁed by twenty years experience in deploying and adapting open source technology to customer needs.
 With broad-based experience in rapid deployment of systems to governmental, educational, and nonproﬁt organizations, I love designing and building systems that fulfill their needs.

 I get a thrill out of making servers go big and go fast!